Start Now: Even Small Steps Count.

 The true shift happens when you stop waiting for it to feel perfect and just decide to begin anyway.

-Not all at once, not flawlessly, but just enough to move.
+Not all at once, not flawlessly, but just enough to move forward.